 By 1960, though he’d scored 16 R&B chart hits and still enjoyed a steady performing schedule both in Chicago and on the road, Muddy Waters had just begun to gain recognition among hardcore white folk and blues fans.

 Two years earlier, he’d embarked on his now-legendary first overseas tour, where reactions ranged from awestruck amazement to moldy-fig outrage at the “screaming guitar and howling piano” that had somehow replaced the pristine “folk” blues some aficionados had been expecting.
-In 1959, he’d been featured on a Carnegie Hall show called “Folksong ‘59,” produced by Alan Lomax (where the folkies apparently had bigger ears than some of their British counterparts); back home in Chicago, aspiring white musical aspirants like Paul Butterfield, Nick Gravenites and Elvin Bishop were beginning to show up at venues like Smitty’s Corner on 43rd Street or Silvio’s on Lake Street on the West Side, to catch the great man in action.
+In 1959, he’d been featured on a Carnegie Hall show called “Folksong ‘59,” produced by Alan Lomax (where the folkies apparently had bigger ears than some of their British counterparts); back home in Chicago, aspiring white musical aspirants like Paul Butterfield, Nick Gravenites and Elvin Bishop were beginning to show up at venues like Smitty’s Corner at 35th and Indiana or Silvio’s on Lake Street on the West Side, to catch the great man in action.

 For the most part, though, Waters’ shows continued to be for all-Black audiences in urban jukes (and, down South, their small-town equivalent) patronized exclusively by hard-partying, working-class Black celebrants for whom the blues was an ongoing thematic soundtrack for everyday life, not an esoteric exercise in “authenticity” or cultural tourism.